 - Booking systems (passenger manifest integration)

-- Satellite providers (Intelsat, ViaSat, Panasonic—often different per fleet)
+- Satellite providers (Intelsat, ViaSat, Panasonic - often different per fleet, each with their own 802.11 configurations)

-Result: Custom integration work multiplied across brands.
-A single API change requires updates to 5 separate codebases.
+The result?
+Custom integration work multiplied across brands.
+A single API change means updating 5 separate codebases.
+Fun.

 3. Impossible Cross-Brand Analytics